 Some favorite Hawaiian FruitsPosted on: 06/30/2022

 Kauai isn’t called “The Garden Island” for nothing.
 Its warm temperatures, nightly rainfall, and sun-filled days all work together to produce some of the juiciest and sweetest fruit imaginable.
-When in Hawaii, here are some fruits to look out for at the local farmers markets and grocery stores:
+Here are some Hawaiian fruits to look out for at the local farmers markets and grocery stores:

 Mango – Summer in Hawaii means one thing: Mango season.
 There are several different varieties grown in Hawaii, the most well known being the common, haden and rapoza mango.
 Mango is called the “King of Fruits,” is full of nutrients that provide many health benefits, it’s often forgotten how healthy it is when it tastes so good.
 Kamaaina (locals) know that mango can be enjoyed many different ways, from pickled mango to tree ripened and juicy.
 Diced up mango salsa is a true compliment to fresh fish tacos.
 Dried, dehydrated mango make a delicious and hearty snack.